Alabama–Huntsville Chargers men's ice hockey: Independence and survival

 Cole left UAH in 2010 to become the head coach of the U.S. National Development Team.
 Assistant Chris Luongo was promoted to head coach as the Chargers became the lone independent program in Division I. The program struggled as an independent as scheduling and recruiting hurt without a championship to play for.
-UAH was a combined 6-54-3 in its first two independent seasons from 2010-2012.
+UAH was a combined 6-54-3 in its first two independent seasons from 2010 to 2012.

 Early into the 2011-12 season, interim UAH President Malcolm Portera announced that the 2011–12 season would be the school's final season competing at the NCAA Division I level, citing financial reasons.
 The program would be "realigned" as a club team, and the coaches' jobs would be eliminated.
 New UAH president Dr. Robert Altenkirch reversed the decision after he and school administrators met with local supporters on December 6, 2011.
 The school set up a campaign to raise funds for the program and have it join a conference.

 Despite the questions about its hockey future, UAH was the host institution for the 2012 Frozen Four in Tampa, Florida.

 A week before the start of the 2012-13 season, UAH replaced Luongo and hired Kurt Kleinendorst to become the program's fifth head coach.

 On January 17, 2013, after months of discussions with conference officials and league member representatives, UAH formally applied to and was accepted to join the Western Collegiate Hockey Association.
 The Chargers began conference play in the 2013-14 season.

 Kleinendorst resigned on May 29, 2013.
 UAH named Mike Corbett as its sixth head hockey coach on July 8, 2013.